-The Gol has historically made risk transfer efforts in the agricultural sector, including several government-funded agricultural insurance schemes that have had limited success.
+The GoJ has historically made risk transfer efforts in the agricultural sector, including several government-funded agricultural insurance schemes that have had limited success.
 These include the Banana Insurance Act of 1946, the Coconut Insurance Act of 1946, and the Coffee Industry Insurance Fund established in 1992.
+The losses associated with hurricanes account for wind damage only, not damage from flooding or storm surge.